 Equipment and Site Security

 oRationale: The OOD is typically the last to leave and must ensure all club assets are secured and powered down.
+If handing off responsibility for locking up, be sure to communicate well.

 Site Exit